Internet-of-People/iop-profile-server/docs/ARCH-PS-Component-Layers.md

 # Profile Server Component Layers

-Each of the profile server's components belongs to one of the four layers - kernel layer, data layer, network layer, and utility layer.
+Each of the profile server's components belong to one of the four layers - kernel layer, data layer, network layer, and utility layer.
-In profile server's design a *component* is a special module that is controlled by the component manager and has a controlled life cycle.
+In the profile server's design a *component* is a special module that is controlled by the component manager and has a controlled life cycle.

 ## Kernel Layer